Looking for a roundup of top social media tips and best practices? You’re in the right place.

 7. Cross-promote and focus on SEO

 Micro-influencers aren’t the only way to expand your reach.
-As Irinia Weber from SE Ranking shares, collaboration should be part of your social media strategy for 2020:
+As Irinia Weber from SE Ranking shares, collaboration should be part of your social media strategy for the new year:

 “Creating the most mind-blowing, quality content is important, but promotion is key to your entire social media strategy.
 If nobody gets eyes on it, you won’t see good results.”